 Traditional Garden: If you are growing a traditional garden, you need to conduct a routine analysis soil test.
 If the garden has been tested in the past three years, you may skip this test.
 The cost for the test is not covered by 4-H for this project.
-To conduct the test, go to www.aces.edu/blog/topics/forage-soiltesting/routine-soil-analysis and download the routine soil test form (Alabama Extension publication ANR-2307).
+To conduct the test, go to the Alabama Extension website at www.aces.edu and download the routine soil test form (Alabama Extension publication ANR-2307).
 The instructions for performing the test are on the form.
 When you have followed the instructions, return your sample to your county Extension office, and they will send it to the Auburn University Soil Testing Laboratory.
 You should receive the results in about two weeks after submitting the report.